wyxfhb/jettl/obsidian_notes/jettl Tools/jettl Tools.md

 for actor and msg renaming:

-take the library(s) it is contained in and properly put them in a hierarchical map where the (with an Is Public boolean) names are in fact unique depending on their path?
+take the library(s) it is contained in and properly put them in a hierarchical map where the names are in fact unique depending on their path/hierarchy of library(s).

-or maybe not path, but rather the place hierarchy of library(s)?

 ---

-for the public and private

-we can look at the project for XXXX.lvlib:YYYYY.lvlib:ZZZZZ.lvlib:WWWW.lvclass
+Tool for moving on disc.

 ---

-Tool for moving on disc
+VI Analyzer
+For implemented message methods that class doesn't implemnt the interface i.e. a message that cannot ever be executed.
+When a interface message is implemented, but messages method is not implemented.

 ---

-When a interface message is implemented, but messages method is not implemented, an edit time error is generated in LabVIEW.

-We can develop some kind of analyzer test for implemented message methods that don’t have a —msg interface.
-Ie a message that cannot ever be executed.
-—msg indicator for both?

----
+Note for jettl Tools:

-all of the jettl tools belong in a common location: jettl Tools Of course, please place company / name specific tools in their own folder as well.
-But please place them in this common location, helping developers find your tool.
+all of the jettl tools belong in the common location: jettl Tools.
+Of course, please place company / name specific tools in their own folder as well if further credit should be given to your tool.
+But please place them in this common location, helping developers find your tool easily!

----